git-parthibd24/Graduate-Computational-Physics/Computational-Physics-PG/Assignments/Assignment Lab 11/Questions.md

 where `α=2k-mω²`.

 This is precisely a tridiagonal set of simultaneous equations.
-Solve these system of equations using gaussian Elimination and plot the amplitude of vibrations of the atoms along the length of the solid
+Solve these system of equations using gaussian Elimination and plot the amplitude of vibrations of the atoms along the length of the solid.